ShantanuK86/immutable-passport/README.md

 - **audience**: audience is a string specifying the intended audience for the issued token, e.g., 'platform_api' for Immutable protocol APIs.
 - **scope**: scope defines the access privileges requested, including custom scopes like 'transact' and standard OpenID Connect (OIDC) scopes such as 'openid', 'offline_access', and 'email'.
 ### 4. Logging in a User with Passport
+Users are required to log in before your application is able to interact with the user's wallet, or call any user specific functionality.
 To log in a user, use the following code snippet:

 ```javascript